frederic-auchere/wavelets/README.md

 ### Extract significant coefficients at a given scale

-    # return a ndarray containing the 3-sigma significance of coefficiens
+    # return a ndarray containing the 3-sigma significance of coefficients
     # at scale 2 with hard thresholding
     s = coefficients.significance(3, 2, soft_threshold=False)